Wet process engineering: Calendering

 Calendering is an operation carried out on a fabric to improve its aesthetics.
 The fabric passes through a series of calender rollers by wrapping; the face in contact with a roller alternates from one roller to the next.
 An ordinary calender consists of a series of hard and soft (resilient) bowls (rollers) placed in a definite order.
 The soft roller may be compressed with either cotton or wool-paper, linen paper or flax paper.
 The hard metal bowl is either of chilled iron or cast iron or steel.
 The calender may consist of 3, 5, 6, 7 and 10 rollers.
 The sequence of the rollers is that no two hard rollers are in contact with each other.
 Pressure may be applied by compound levers and weights, or hydraulic pressure may be used as an alternative.
 The pressure and heat applied in calendering depend on the type of the finish required.

 The purposes of calendering are to upgrade the fabric hand and to impart a smooth, silky touch to the fabric, to compress the fabric and reduce its thickness, to improve the opacity of the fabric, to reduce the air permeability of the fabric by changing its porosity, to impart different degree of luster of the fabric, and to reduce the yarn slippage.

 Raising

 An important and oldest textile finishing is brushing or raising.
 Using this process a wide variety of fabrics including blankets, flannelettes, and industrial fabrics can be produced.
 The process of raising consists of lifting from the body of the fabric a layer of fibers which stands out from the surface which is termed as "pile".
 The formation of the pile on a fabric results in a "lofty" handle and may also subdue the weave or pattern and color of the cloth.

 There are two types of raising machines; the Teasel machine and the Card-wire machine.
-The speed of the card-wire raising machine varies from 12-15 yards per minute, which is 20-30% higher than that of teasel-raising.
+The speed of the card-wire raising machine varies from 12 to 15 yards per minute, which is 20-30% higher than that of teasel-raising.
 That is why the card-wire raising machine is widely used.